KHSDTC/Hackathon_Autumn2019/index.md

 ## Theme of the evening

 The Hackathon session will be focusing Data Science approaches that can be applied to tackle biological problems.
-We will focus on three major themes, such as **Data Processing**, **Analysis Pipelines** and **Machine Learning**.
+We will focus on **Data science** and **Machine Learning**.

 Our task will consists of investigating a publicly available dataset, selecting statistical models and setting up an analysis pipeline.